Sign in

 1. NATURAL SUBSTANCE LITTERS

-: These are litters made from substances such as corn, wheat, nut shells, compressed pine, compressed recycled newspaper, or tofu.
+: These litters are made from organic materials such as corn, wheat, nut shells, compressed pine, recycled newspaper, or even tofu.

-• Cons: some cats try to eat it, and often odor control isn&#;t very good.
+• Cons: some cats might attempt to consume it, and odor control may be inadequate.

 2. CLAY LITTERS

-• Cons: not eco-friendly, some can be dusty.
+• Cons: not eco-friendly, and certain types can be dusty.

 3. SILICA CRYSTAL LITTERS

-• Pros: easy to scoop/stir, very little dust.
+• Pros: minimal dust and easy to handle.

 Changing Litter Brand or Type